Design process 101: How to get started

 While you may develop an innovative idea, your team may have a non-collaborative or chaotic way of working.
 This can mean there’s no fast or logical way of turning the idea into reality.

-The product design process changes all that.
+The design process changes all that.
 The logical steps ensure multiple people can work on innovative ideas cohesively and predictably.
 This is a great way to speed up the process and ensure all parties are on the same page.

 At the core of all design is solving a problem.
 Without deeply understanding that problem, it’s challenging to find the ideal solution and too easy to get off course.